mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 Urmarush’s Drug RingUrmarush’s Drug Ring
 Urmarush -10
 Stiv The Blade 5
-Favours from G5 5
+Favors from G5 5
-Favours from G8 5
+Favors from G8 5
 Access to drugs 10
 Total 15